Zijie-Tian/kleidiai/README.md

 The KleidiAI library has been designed for ease of adoption into C or C++ machine learning (ML) and AI frameworks.
 Specifically, developers looking to incorporate specific micro-kernels into their projects can only include the corresponding <strong>.c</strong> and <strong>.h</strong> files associated with those micro-kernels and a common header file.

-> ⚠️ The project has not hit a 1.x.y release yet and it is essential to note that API modifications, including function name changes, and feature enhancements may occur without advance notice.

 <h1> Who is this library for? </h1>

 KleidiAI is a library for AI/ML framework developers interested in accelerating the computation on Arm® CPUs.